softwaremill/odelay/README.md

 #### TwitterTimers

-If your application is has the [twitter util][tu] suite of utilities on your classpath, there's a good chance you will want to use the `odelay-twitter` module which defines an `odelay.Timer` in terms of twitter util's own timer interface, `com.twitter.util.Timer`.
+If your application has the [twitter util][tu] suite of utilities on its classpath, there's a good chance you will want to use the `odelay-twitter` module which defines an `odelay.Timer` in terms of twitter util's own timer interface, `com.twitter.util.Timer`.
 A default Timer is provided backed by a `com.twitter.util.JavaTimer`

 ```scala
 import scala.concurrent.duration._